thephoeron/bit-smasher/README.md

     * [function BIT-VECTOR-P](http://www.lispworks.com/documentation/lw50/CLHS/Body/f_bt_vec.htm)
 * Successful Lisp: [Chapter 18](http://psg.com/~dlamkins/sl/chapter18.html)

 BIT-SMASHER only handles the set of non-negative integers.
-As such, arithmetic on bit-vectors may not always produce the results you expect---return values of all arithmetic functions are given as the absolute ceiling value in bit-vector.
+As such, arithmetic on bit-vectors may not always produce the results you expect&mdash;return values of all arithmetic functions are given as the bit-vector of the absolute ceiling value.
 Manual conversion of negative integers, floats, fractions, or complex numbers will trigger an error.

 ### Examples

 The conversion functions allow you to convert universally between bit-vectors, octet-vectors, hexadecimal strings, and non-negative integers.

 ```lisp
 ; universal type-casting style functions